 Essentially, cultural diversity is about bringing people together from a diverse set of backgrounds and cultures, then creating an environment that not only recognizes the differences between those cultures and backgrounds, but celebrates them.
 It helps create a space for people to be authentically themselves.

-Cultural diversity is about more than just race.
-It’s about all the ways we differ from one another.
+Contrary to what most people assume, cultural diversity in the workplace is about more than just race.
+It’s about owning and celebrating each and every way we differ from one another.
 And while race is certainly an important component of diversity, it’s not the only one—nor should it be the sole focus.

 Why Is Cultural Diversity so Important in the Workplace?